 They do this by paying the difference between the provider’s fee and the CCS amount.
 This is known as the gap fee.

-This requirement does not apply to families who receive Additional Child Care Subsidy child wellbeing or grandparent.
+The requirement to pay the gap fee does not usually apply to families who receive Additional Child Care Subsidy child wellbeing or grandparent.
 This is because this subsidy generally covers 100% of the fee charged.

 Waiving fees

-You may be able to waive gap fees in certain circumstances, such as during a period of emergency or due to COVID-19.
+You may be able to waive gap fees in certain circumstances, such as during a period of emergency.

 Learn about waiving gap fees during a period of emergency.